 Assume we are given k groups of agents \mathcal{G}i , $1 \leq i \leq k$.
-We assume group sizes $|\mathcal{G}i|$ of 2 through 4, which corresponds to observations made in real crowds [Moussaïd et al. 2010].
-Note that these sizes are not a hard constraint, and SGN can be easily modified to simulate bigger groups; see Section 4.6.3.
-The method is designed in a modular way, and it can be used to also simulate individuals by switching off the corresponding group-related parts of the method.
+We assume group sizes $|\mathcal{G}i|$ of 2 through 4, which corresponds to observations made in real crowds [3].
+Our method is designed in a modular way, and it can be used to also simulate individuals by switching off the corresponding group-related parts of the method.
 It also allows to simulate mixed scenarios with groups and individuals.
 For ease of explanation, we assume that all groups are present at the start of the simulation.
-However, our method can be easily modified to let groups enter the simulation at a later point in time.
+However, our method can also be used in a framework in which groups may enter the simulation at a later point in time.